girdeux31/easyPhysi/README.md

-# physics
+# pyphysics

-Physics library to solve pre-universitary physics problems
+PyPhysics is a physics library to solve pre-universitary physics problems

 Repository is being developed yet